grauwoelfchen/flask-dotenv/README.rst

       'TEST_HOST': 'HOST'
     })

-Here's an example if its use:
+Here's an example of its use:

 ::